When people ask me if I am an artist, I respond with ‘I am a painter’. This distinction matters to me.

 My only focus is to paint; to learn about paint, to experiment with paint and in the large part, to have fun with paint.

-For me there is a craft in painting which is unparalleled.
-And I believe in craft old fashioned though that is today.
+For me there is a craft in painting, which I believe is unparalleled.
+And I believe in craft, old-fashioned though that is today.

 My work draws on the theory that the intrinsic nature of the world around us is alive.
 There are many ancient and modern theories that support this view.
-Many philosophers, scientists and creatives alike have written on the subject.
+Many philosophers, scientists and creatives have written on the subject.
 Below I touch on where my influences come from for my landscape paintings.
-Some big words, however hang with them the ideas are so great.

 In recent times James Lovelock, an eminent Climate Change scientist, has propounded that the planet, if left alone, can regulate itself due its own inherent nature of ‘being alive’.
-Indeed, other lines of scientific research has shown even inert matter has energy.
-Christopher Alexander the architect put forward a theory in his work ‘the nature of order’ of the living universe, where life is viewed as a pervasive patterning that extends to what is normally considered non-living things like buildings.
+Indeed, other lines of scientific research have shown even inert matter has energy.
+Christopher Alexander, the architect, put forward a theory in his work ‘The Nature of Order’ of the living universe, where life is viewed as a pervasive patterning that extends to what is normally considered non-living things like buildings.

-I make works on recycled paper, and layer with pigment to reflect the ever changing energy of nature.
-I work in most mediums, predominantly oil and watercolour and work in all sizes.
+I work in most mediums, predominantly oil and watercolour and water-based media.
+I work in all sizes.
 I often use the natural raw materials found in the locations I am working on in my paintings.
+It is not unusual for me to use seawater, rainwater or ground up materials from the environment.
+More usually in my sketchbooks – they are messy affairs of nature.

 My aim is to convey my work as an antidote to ever increasing urbanisation, globalisation and the current issues of climate change that this planet is facing.
-To help the viewer connect back to a sense of the earth and its natural power.
-If a viewer feels a sense of wonder while experiencing my work and a feel of connectedness back to nature then I feel I am on the path of succeeding with my work.
+I also aim to help the viewer connect back to a sense of the earth and its natural power.
+If a viewer feels a sense of connectedness back to nature, earth, sea and sky when viewing my work, then I am happy.